Sport Ireland

-Sport Ireland (Spórt Éireann), formerly the Irish Sports Council, is a statutory authority that oversees, and partly funds, the development of sport within Ireland.
+Sport Ireland (Spórt Éireann), formerly the Irish Sports Council, is a statutory authority that oversees, and partly funds, the development of sport within the Republic of Ireland.
 It is located at the National Sports Campus in the townland of Sheephill near Abbotstown House in Dublin.

 Sport Ireland was established in July 1999 under powers provided by the Irish Sports Council Act.
 Its remit is to plan, lead and co-ordinate the sustainable development of competitive and recreational sport in Ireland.